ncridlig/ncridlig.github.io/README.md

 # Clarifications

 Make sure to run everything at: https://create-react-app.dev/docs/deployment, I was skipping npm install --save gh-pages.
 If you still face issues, check your Github key and NodeJS installation.
 I plan to add automatic formatting for photos and embedded videos on phones, and a blog page that views all the entries.

+For future reference, there are two branches with separate scopes.
+Master contains the codebase, while main contains the site which GitHub Pages automatically deploys.
+Therefore, to update the site, code in master, then build with npm locally and push that site to main.
+Do not forget to push your changes to the codebase to master as well, for next time.
+To update your CV, since it is a static file, do not rebuild, but on the main branch modify the file and push, that's all.